ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 1. To make Germany pay (Clemenceau's other objective, he hated Germany because he was already there in 1870)
 2. To cripple Germany, so it could not start another war (Clemenceau's main objective)
-3. to reward winning countries
+3. to reward winning countries (Italy's main objective)
 4. establish a just and lasting peace (Wilson's main objective)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODk3Nzc3NjZdfQ==
+eyJoaXN0b3J5IjpbLTIwMDYwODc1MTZdfQ==
 -->